Masculinizing surgery

-Masculinizing gender-affirming surgery for transgender men and transmasculine non-binary people includes a variety of surgical procedures that alter anatomical traits to provide physical traits more comfortable to the trans man's male identity and functioning.
+Masculinizing gender-affirming surgery for transgender men and transmasculine non-binary people includes a variety of surgical procedures that alter anatomical traits to provide physical traits more aligned to the trans man's identity and desired functioning.

-Often used to refer to phalloplasty, metoidoplasty, or vaginectomy, sex reassignment surgery can also more broadly refer to many procedures an individual may have, such as male chest reconstruction, hysterectomy, or oophorectomy.
+Often used to refer to phalloplasty, metoidoplasty, or vaginectomy, sex reassignment surgery can also more broadly refer to many procedures an individual may have, such as chest reconstruction, hysterectomy, or oophorectomy.

-Gender-affirming surgery is usually preceded by beginning hormone treatment with testosterone.
+Gender-affirming surgery may be preceded by hormone treatment with testosterone.

 Chest reconstruction

 Chest reconstruction ("top surgery") can be an important component of transition in the transmasculine population that can substantially improve gender incongruence.
 This might be done as a step in the process of treating distress due to a difference between experienced or expressed gender and sex assigned at birth (gender dysphoria).
 The procedure can help transgender men transition physically to their self-affirmed gender.
-Surgeries for female-to-male transgender patients have similarities to gynecomastia surgeries for cisgender men, breast reduction surgery for gigantomastia, and the separate mastectomies done for breast cancer.
+These surgeries have similarities to gynecomastia surgeries for cisgender men, breast reduction surgery for gigantomastia, and the separate mastectomies done for breast cancer.

 Top surgery involves more than a mastectomy for the treatment of breast cancer.
 Special techniques are used to contour and reduce the chest wall, position the nipples and areola, and minimize scarring.

-If the breast size is small, surgery that spares the skin, nipple and areola (subcutaneous nipple-sparing mastectomy) may be performed.
+If the breast size is small, surgery that spares the skin, nipple and areola may be performed.
 This procedure minimizes scarring, has a faster healing time and usually preserves sensation in the nipples.
 During this surgery, incisions are made around the borders of the areolae and the surrounding skin.
 Breast tissue is removed through the incisions and some skin also might be removed.
 Remaining skin is reattached at the border of the areola.

 Research suggests that most transgender men are satisfied with their surgical results, with only 1% experiencing regret after the operation.